jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 Following Router's introduction of basic duplicate handling options (in June 2021) we are considering additional features:

 1. Sending duplicate notifications by email
-2. Additional duplicate filter options or a checkbox menu approach, as described below
+2. Additional duplicate filter options or a checkbox menu approach, as described below.

 We would welcome your feedback on these using the mechanism described at the bottom of this page.
 ## Duplicates by email